 Prepare Kansas is an online challenge coordinated by K-State Research and Extension.
 The free challenge takes place annually throughout the month of September, coinciding with September’s designation as National Preparedness Month by the Federal Emergency Management Agency (FEMA).

 A little work now can make recovering from a disaster less difficult.
 The Prepare Kansas challenge is broken down into a few activities to do every week, which makes the tasks easier than if you are trying to complete them from a long list.
 The program is designed to help individuals, families and businesses become better prepared ahead of disasters, in order to make recovery easier.

-Registration for the upcoming Prepare Kansas challenge will take place in August.
-You can register at the Prepare Kansas Blog.
+Participate in the Prepare Kansas challenge through the Prepare Kansas Blog.
 Contact your local Extension Office for more details.

 KSReady.gov: State of Kansas portal to information and resources on emergency planning and preparedness for the public, businesses, schools, children, elected officials and first responders.
 Resources on the website include: volunteer management, long term community recovery, rapid damage assessment, chemical risks, and more.

 Ready.gov: Prepare.
 Plan.
 Stay Informed.
 This online resource by FEMA will help you and yours be informed about your risk to various hazards, make a plan, and build a kit.
 Adult and kid-focused activities are available.

 Emergency Preparedness and Response: Resources from the Centers for Disease Control and Prevention (CDC) to help you prepare and respond to medical emergencies, natural disasters, chemical emergencies, and more.

 911.gov : In an emergency, call 911 from any wired or wireless phone.
 Be prepared to answer the call-taker’s questions, which may include: the location of the emergency, including the street address; the phone number you are calling from; the nature of the emergency; and details about the emergency.
 The website is not a location to seek emergency assistance.